 Each year, tens of thousands of people and hundreds of organisations celebrate National Families Week – Australia’s annual celebration of the vital role of families.
-In 2016, more than 130,000 people participated in events across Australia.
-Participating organisations undertook a wide range of National Families Week activities such as morning teas, barbeques, sausage sizzles, playgroup visits, family picnics, artwork displays, family information days, drawing competitions, dances, art displays, photo competitions, seminars and workshops, breakfast gatherings, story-telling events, services displays, and movie nights.
+Annually, up to 100,000 people participate in events held across Australia.
+Participating organisations undertake a wide range of National Families Week activities such as morning teas, barbeques, sausage sizzles, playgroup visits, family picnics, artwork displays, family information days, drawing competitions, dances, art displays, photo competitions, seminars and workshops, breakfast gatherings, story-telling events, services displays, and movie nights.
 For a list of ideas to help celebrate National Families Week click here.

-National Families Week is run by Families Australia a national, independent, member based, not-for-profit organisation that works to promote a national policy environment in which the needs and interests of families, especially the most vulnerable and marginalised, can be heard and addressed.
+National Families Week is run by Families Australia – a national, independent, member based, not-for-profit organisation that works to promote a national policy environment in which the needs and interests of families, especially those experiencing vulnerability and marginalisation can be heard and addressed.

-National Families Week started in 2003 as an initiative which aimed to give families, their children, young people and communities the opportunity to build a better future.
+National Families Week started in 2003 as a Families Australia initiative which aimed to give families, their children, young people and communities the opportunity to build a better future.
 National Families Week supports community organisations, and others, in achieving this aim.

 National Families Week is funded by the Australian Government Department of Social Services.

-In 2017, the promotional products will be posters, balloons, stickers, notepads and painting sheets.
-Other resources such as the logo, colouring-in sheets and a pro-forma media release are available on the website on our Resources page.
+The promotional products will be posters, coloured pencils, stickers, bookmarks, notepads and painting sheets.
+Other resources such as the logo, activity and colouring-in sheets and a pro-forma media release are available on the website on our Resources and Activities pages.

-You can obtain more information by emailing us, or telephoning Jennifer Horsfield, Manager, National Families Week or Dr Brian Babington, Chief Executive Officer on (02) 6273 4885.
+You can obtain more information by emailing us, or telephoning Families Australia on (02) 6273 4885.